Take your career to the next level with postgraduate education for registered nurses.

-With the increasing trends towards both home-based care and towards intensive treatments such as Stem Cell Transplantation, the course provides a broad range of content across a diverse spectrum of cancer and haematology care and explores broadening roles for nurses in cancer and haematology care.
-Nursing interventions to reduce the impact of cancer and its treatment are addressed, drawing on research and the theoretical underpinnings of cancer and haematology care.
+With the increasing trends towards both home-based care and towards intensive treatments such as Stem Cell Transplantation, this course provides a broad range of content across a diverse spectrum of cancer and haematology care and explores broadening roles for nurses.

 The Graduate Certificate in Cancer and Haematology Nursing may be completed over one year part-time.
 Students will undertake two units of study in each semester.
 The course consists of 24 credit points of core units of study, which include three specialty-specific units for the cancer and haematology courses.